 - Review the Study Abroad Handbook for Faculty Led Programs.

-- Meet with the Faculty Led Program Coordinator to discuss your ideas, the program development and implementation process, decide on a program model.
+- Meet with the member of the Study Abroad Team to discuss your ideas, the program development and implementation process, decide on a program model.

 - Click on the button below to get started on a program proposal and check out the proposal guide for additional reference.